openmm/openmm/examples/README.txt

 Graphics Processing Units.”
 J. Comp.
 Chem., (2009), 30(6):864-872.

-These simple "hello world" examples were developed by Christopher Bruns and Michael Sherman for the OpenMM workshop on June 24, 2009 at Stanford.
+These simple "hello world" examples were developed by Christopher Bruns and Michael Sherman.
 ----------------------------------------------------------------

-In addition to the example programs here, there are also two sets of wrappers to enable C and Fortran 95 to call the OpenMM API.
+OpenMM's native API is in C++, however it also comes with automatically-generated C and Fortran 95 bindings for that API.
 However, even if your calling code is in C or Fortran, please consider instead writing your OpenMM-calling routines in C++, using 'extern "C"' so that your main program can call them.
-If that isn't feasible for you, try out our wrappers and let us know what troubles or better ideas you have.
-(Post to the OpenMM Forum at the above URL.)
+If that isn't feasible for you, you can use the C or Fortran 95 bindings.

 Building the examples
 ---------------------